MicrosoftDocs/dynamics365smb-docs/business-central/fa-analytics-overview.md

 To learn more, go to [Understand the Chart of Accounts](finance-general-ledger.md#the-chart-of-accounts).

-### Analyze data by dimensions
+### Analyze data by dimensions (related to fixed assets)

-Dimensions are values that categorize entries so you can track and analyze them on documents, such as sales orders.
-Dimensions can, for example, indicate the project or department an entry came from.
+Dimensions are values that categorize entries so you can track and analyze them on documents, such as FA journals.
+Dimensions can, for example, indicate the department or location an entry came from.

-So, instead of setting up separate general ledger accounts for each department and project, you can use dimensions as a basis for analysis and avoid having to create a complicated chart of accounts structure.
+So, instead of setting up separate general ledger accounts for each department or location, you can use dimensions as a basis for analysis and avoid having to create a complicated chart of accounts structure.

-In financial analysis, a dimension is data you add to a G/L entry as a kind of marker.
-This data is used to group G/L entries with similar characteristics, such as customers, regions, products, and salesperson, and easily retrieve these groups for analysis.
-You can use dimensions on entries in journals, documents, and budgets.
 For more information, see [Analyze Data by Dimensions](bi-how-analyze-data-dimension.md)

 ## See also